DataDog/integrations-core/docs/developer/tutorials/snmp/profile-format.md

 To report statuses from your network devices, you can use the constant metrics feature available in Agent 7.45+.

-For example: `constant_value_one` sends a constant metric, equal to one, that can be tagged with string properties.
+`constant_value_one` sends a constant metric, equal to one, that can be tagged with string properties.

 Example use case: